 Parks monitored: Glacier Bay, Klondike Gold Rush, Sitka

-- Identify and quantify long-term changes or trends in the annual and seasonal patterns of freshwater discharge in the Indian, Taiya, and Salmon Rivers.
+- Quantify long-term changes or trends in annual and seasonal patterns of streamflow in the Indian, Taiya, and Salmon Rivers.

 Please select from the choices on the left.